-In October of that year, popular Ryde Alderman James York Sheridan of Gladesville died at the age of 53 and Council decided to dedicate the memorial to him.
-A granite plaque on the base of the tower pays testament to Alderman Sheridan.
-The clocktower was 'restored' in April 1969, though possibly was never built to the original design specifications.
-In June 2017, the clocktower was extensively restored and the top reinstated to the original form intended.

-The age of the white building behind the clock tower in the 1990 photo is not known but in 1903 it was purchased by Joseph Kramer and known as Kramer Hall.
-From 1913, in the era of silent films, it was the first movie theatre in Gladesville operated by Gus Bowe, a Drummoyne grocer who became the 'picture show man' in Ryde.
+In October of that year, popular Ryde Alderman James York Sheridan of 36 Tyrell St., Gladesville (Item 7) died at the age of 53 and Council decided to dedicate the memorial to him.
+A red granite plaque on the base of the tower pays testament to Alderman Sheridan.
+Some restoration was done on the tower in 1969 and 2017 damaged bricks were replaced.
+The top of the tower was reinstated according to the original plan.
+The Sheridan family were guests at a rededication ceremony chaired by the Mayor of Ryde The age of the white building behind the clock tower in the 1990 photo is not known but in 1903 it was purchased by Joseph Kramer and called Kramer Hall.
+From 1913 in the era of silent films it was the first movie theatre in Gladesville operated by Gus Bowe, a Drummoyne grocer who became the 'picture show man' in Ryde.
 It later had a chequered history being used as a boat factory, roller skating rink, wartime camouflage net factory, and a production facility for Festival Records.
 In the 1990s it was a Fashion Warehouse known as the Green Door.
-It was demolished in 2015.
+The building was demolished in 2015.